 The Sixth Form have the option of undertaking a week of work experience during our enrichment week in the Summer Term.
 Sixth Formers are also encouraged to organise a session of Work Experience for one afternoon a week, timetable permitting, during their course of study.

 A high quality careers provision is essential in today’s complex and changing employment market.
 Careers education and guidance play a vital role in Plymouth High School for Girls to ensure that the students make the smooth transition from school to higher education and employment.

-Mrs Longford, who is the full time Careers & Work Experience Coordinator, is able to provide impartial advice and up to date information to help pupils make informed decisions about the career that best suits them.
-The careers centre is open every day from 8.30am to 4.00pm and all pupils are welcomed and encouraged to make use of it.
+Mrs Longford, who is the full time Careers Leader and Advisor, is able to provide impartial advice and up to date information to help pupils make informed decisions about the career that best suits them.

 The Careers Department will provide a first class careers service for all the pupils of Plymouth High School for Girls.

 The overall aim of the Careers Department is to provide an effective careers education and guidance programme to enable our pupils to manage their own career development successfully, by helping them acquire the skills, attitudes and abilities they will need to chart their path through life with confidence and to be effective in a variety of adult roles.